|Year 11 mock exams:

 - Put your hand up during the exam if you have a problem and are unsure of what to do; you do not feel well; you need more paper.

 - You must NOT ask for, and will not be given, any explanation of the questions.

 At the end of the exam

 - If you have used more than one answer booklet, put them in order, make sure your name and candidate details are filled in on each sheet, and fasten together with a treasury tag.

 - Do not turn around, speak, or try to leave the exam room until you are told to do so by the invigilator.

 - Do not take anything out of the exam room (eg. exam papers, answer booklets, rough work, stationary).

 - The invigilator will tell you when you can get up and leave the exam room.
-Failure to follow these rules may result in your paper being destroyed or disqualified.
+Failure to follow these rules may result in disqualification.